St Paul's Grammar School, Penrith

 Primary Years Programme (PYP)

 St Paul's began to implement the PYP (Primary Years Program) in 2001.
 The PYP framework represents best educational practice and enables St Paul's to incorporate our school based philosophies with NSW and national curricula.
 The essential Christian perspective of St Paul's is further facilitated through the PYP approach to learning.
 Within our PYP units of inquiry the associated NESA (New South Wales Education Standards Authority) outcomes have been identified, developed and meaningfully incorporated.
-In this way, Board of Studies requirements are compatible and complementary to the PYP and are met with vigour and integrity.
+In this way, NESA requirements are compatible and complementary to the PYP and are met with vigour and integrity.
 Central to the international focus of St Paul's is the language and culture programme, where students learn Mandarin Chinese complemented by sister-school relationships between St Paul's and a network of schools in China.
 St Paul's is committed to life long learning of both its students and staff.
 Staff has regular opportunity to undertake professional training to develop their knowledge and understanding of PYP and other curriculum focus areas.

 Middle Years Programme (MYP)